nargesbh/Enhancement-of-Speech-Recognition-Network/README.md

 ## Introduction

 This repository contains the research and findings of a project aimed at enhancing the accuracy of a speech recognition network's predicted probabilities.
 The network exhibited interesting behavior where it was uncertain about its predictions despite achieving high accuracy.
-In this project, we address this issue by utilizing a Multi-Layer Perceptron (MLP) model to analyze prediction patterns and improve the evaluation of probabilities per character.
+In this project, which was conducted during my internship at the University of Leuven, we address this issue by utilizing a Multi-Layer Perceptron (MLP) model to analyze prediction patterns and improve the evaluation of probabilities per character.

 ## Table of Contents